RichardChambers/raspberrypi/mqtt/README.md

  - mosquitto_sub -t "topic/test"
  - mosquitto_pub -t "topic/test"

+### Protocol alternatives

 MQTT is one of several types of publish/subscribe messaging protocols.
 Some messaging protocols are heavier than MQTT offering more services.
 The following article provides an overview of three of the most commonly used protocols: AMQP, MQTT, and STOMP.
+There is CoAP as well

 Choosing your messaging protocoll: AMQP, MQTT, or STOMP https://blogs.vmware.com/vfabric/2013/02/choosing-your-messaging-protocol-amqp-mqtt-or-stomp.html

+STOMP materials are at https://stomp.github.io/

+AMQP materials are at https://www.amqp.org/

+CoAP materials are at http://coap.technology/

 See as well the following: